News | 21.12.2023

 Sport

-With a wealth of experience in sports law, at LCA we provide consultancy to professional and non-professional stakeholders in the sports industry (clubs, Italian Olympics committees, federations, players and athletes, sports agents) as well as those involved in ancillary related services, such as sponsors, marketing agencies, start-ups, banks and investment funds.
+With a wealth of experience in sports law, at LCA we provide advice to any stakeholders in the sports industry (clubs, organizations, federations, players and athletes, sports agents) as well as those entities operating in the market, such as sponsors, marketing agencies, start-ups and investment funds.

 LINK